giovanni-iannaccone/eikon/docs/canvas.md

 The `EikonCanvas` class includes a series of useful methods that we’ll explore in this section.

 ## The constructor
-The constructor accepts three paramters:
+To accommodate a wide range of use cases, eikon provides multiple constructors:

+### Constructor 1
+This is the most commonly used constructor when creating new images.
+It takes three parameters:
-- `pixels` an array of `uint32_t` representing the ARGB hex value of each image pixel (e.g., 0xFF00FF00).
-This value is stored in the object using an array of pointers, where each pointer refers to the beginning of a row.
-This method allows Eikon to easily implement several functions.
+- `pixels`: an array of `uint32_t` values, each representing a pixel in ARGB hexadecimal format (e.g., `0xFF00FF00`).
+Internally, the object stores these values using an array of pointers, where each pointer marks the beginning of a row.
+This structure enables efficient implementation of various image-processing functions.
-- `height` is a `size_t` storing the height of the image
+- `height`: an `uint` representing the image's height.
+- `width`: an `uint` representing the image's width.

+### Constructor 2
+This version is functionally equivalent to the first but optimized for performance.
+Instead of a flat array, it accepts a matrix ( (`uint32_t **`)—the format that the first constructor internally converts the array into.

+### Constructor 3
+Ideal for working with pre-existing image files, this constructor accepts:
-- `width` is a `size_t` storing the width of the image
+- `file_name`: the name of the image file to load.
+- `pixels`: a pointer to a `uint32_t **`.
+Pass the address of a matrix pointer, and the constructor will populate it with the pixel data.
+- `height`: a pointer to an unsigned int, which will be set to the image's height.
+- `width`: same as height, but for the image's width.

+This constructor automatically reads the image file, making it extremely convenient for integrating image loading into your project.

+This last constructor will automatically read the image so it makes really easy to load images inside your project.

 ## The destructor
 The destructor removes all variables created by Eikon for operation.
 This includes `pixels` and objects required by parsers (e.g., png).
 To preserve the PNG value and prevent its deletion, you can do the following: